Get the Best LTD Insurance in Canada for 2023

 After short-term disability runs out if you are still unable to work you still will need to look either to a government pension plan or private long-term disability insurance.

-LTDs pay between 60% and 70% of your former earnings.
+So, in a nutshell, what does long term disability insurance cover?
+LTDs essentially pay between 60% and 70% of your former earnings.

-What is the difference between long-term and short-term disability?
+What is the difference between long term and short term disability insurance?

 Long-term disability insurance begins when short-term insurance or EI benefits end.
-Long-term disability typically covers permanent disabilities, that is injuries or illnesses that will continue to affect your ability to work.
+LTD insurance typically covers permanent disabilities, that is injuries or illnesses that will continue to affect your ability to work.

 Long-term disability distinguishes between whether you can return to the job you had previously and whether you can work any job.
 For example, a loss of mobility might prevent a return to manual labour but not a less physically demanding office job.